Travel.State.Gov > International Travel > Learn About Your Destination > Thailand International Travel Information

 LGBTI Travelers: There are no known legal restrictions on same-sex sexual relations or the organization of LGBTI events in Thailand.
 However, LGBTI groups report that in the case of sexual crimes, police tend to downplay sexual abuse claims from LGBTI victims.

 Travelers Who Require Accessibility Assistance.
 Sidewalks and street crossings are not suitable for travelers with mobility issues.
 Newly constructed buildings, facilities, and transportation equipment should be accessible by law for persons with mobility issues.
 However, enforcement of these provisions is not uniform.

 Women Travelers: Some victims of sexual assault or domestic violence find that Thai authorities do not handle such cases with as much sensitivity or consideration for privacy as they would expect in the United States.
 See our travel tips for Women Travelers.

 Medical treatment is generally adequate in Thailand’s urban areas.
-In Bangkok, Chiang Mai, and Pattaya, good facilities exist for routine, long-term, and emergency health care.
+In Bangkok, Chiang Mai, Phuket, and Pattaya, good facilities exist for routine, long-term, and emergency health care.
 Basic medical care is available in rural areas, but English-speaking providers are rare.